vwc/vwc.toolbar/README.md

 =======

-Install "vsc.toolbar" into the site and get 2 new features
+Install "vwc.toolbar" into the site and get 2 new features

 CMS View
 --------